GeorgeCiachir/Az-204-Implement-Azure_Functions/README.md

   but some storage accounts do not support queues and tables

 ## Scale Azure Functions
-- Azure Functions uses a component called the scale controller to monitor the rate of events and determine whether to scale out or scale in
+- Azure Functions uses a component called the **`Scale controller`** to monitor the rate of events and determine whether to scale out or scale in
 - The unit of scale for Azure Functions is the function app
 - The number of instances is eventually "scaled in" to zero when no functions are running within a function app
 - Scaling behaviors